 Students will receive graduation cords for your leadership & participation.

 How to Apply

 Rising high school Juniors and Seniors in the Upstate of SC who attend a public or private school are eligible.
 Students must complete the online application, have a recommendation form submitted on their behalf, have approval from school, & participate in an in person interview.
 Please have your resume and transcript available as an upload before beginning your on-line application.
-Applications for Rising Seniors are closed.
-Applications for Rising Juniors will be accepted through July 6, 2021.
+Applications are closed until next school year.